codez0mb1e/FinArt.AI/retail-banking-cases.md

 ### Operational Office
 - Customer queue forecast
-- Optimization of the branch/offices network.
+- Optimization of the branch/offices network
+- Optimization number of staff which needed in the office today.

 ## Risk Management